PolkaCowboy/The-Road/README.md

 Helper mod for my RDR2 Walk Across The Continent challenge.

 Does two things
-1. Provides a tool to generate random checkpoints to navigate to
+1. Provides a tool to generate random checkpoints to navigate towards
 2. Provides a tool to make judgment calls if loot is accessable from a road or not.

 # Installation